Gabrieliam42/AI-Agent-Qubitz/README.md

 It combines:
 - local `llama.cpp` GGUF generation
-- optional workspace retrieval with `BAAI/bge-code-v1` in the GLM and Qwen variants and `codesage/codesage-large-v2` in the Devstral variant
+- workspace retrieval with `codesage/codesage-large-v2` in the Devstral variant and `BAAI/bge-code-v1` in the GLM and Qwen variants
-- harness loading from `HARNESS.txt` or `HARNESS.enc`
+- harness loading from `HARNESS.enc`
 - Tk GUI, CLI, and stdio MCP server modes
 - local tools for file work, text search, Python commands, and PowerShell